Start today for FREE.

 Step 4: Tenant Answers or Defaults

-The tenant must file a written answer if they wish to contest the eviction.
-Failure to appear may result in a default judgment in favor of the landlord.
+Tenants must file written answers if they wish to contest the eviction.
+Additionally, failure to appear may result in a default judgment in favor of landlords.

 Step 5: Court Sets Trial Date

-If necessary, a trial date will be set for 14 days after the tenant’s answer.
+If necessary, courts will set a trial date for 14 days after the tenant’s answer.

 Step 6: Landlord Wins Judgment

-If the landlord prevails, they can request a Writ of Restitution to regain possession of the property.
+If landlords prevail, they can request a Writ of Restitution to regain possession of the property.

 Step 7: Stay of Execution

-The tenant has five days post-judgment to file an appeal, during which they may apply for a stay of execution.
+Tenants have five days post-judgment to file an appeal.
+Furthermore, during this time they may apply for a stay of execution.

 Important Considerations

-- Grace Period: Kansas law does not mandate a grace period for late rent unless specified in the rental agreement (K.S.A. § 58-2545).
+Kansas law does not mandate a grace period for late rent unless landlords specify it in the rental agreement (K.S.A. § 58-2545).
+Therefore, landlords should clearly state any grace period in their lease agreements.

-- Late Fees: Landlords may charge reasonable late fees if included in the rental agreement (K.S.A. § 58-816a).
+Moreover, landlords may charge reasonable late fees if they include them in the rental agreement (K.S.A. § 58-816a).
+Additionally, these fees must be reasonable and clearly disclosed to tenants.

-- Tenant Protection: Landlords must not forcibly evict tenants without following the formal eviction process.
+Furthermore, landlords must not forcibly evict tenants without following the formal eviction process.
+Therefore, all evictions must proceed through proper legal channels to ensure compliance with Kansas law.

 Statutes